 The first-ever regional workshop, the TEDx Asia Organizers Workshop, brought 20 organizers from various countries throughout Asia to the Great Wall of China.
 This event sparked various TEDx collaborations in that region, beginning a new TEDx initiative centered on TEDx community members' shared goals.

-Since then, we’ve been supporting TEDx organizers across the globe to take a leadership role in their community by hosting workshops for other organizers in their region.
+Since then, we’ve been supporting TEDx organizers across the globe to take a leadership role in their community by organizing workshops for other organizers in their region.

 Organize your own workshop